NixOS/moderation/moderation-log.md

+nixnewb has been suspended on Discourse for 14 days for persistent combative behavior

 wombat has been suspended on Discourse for 14 days for engaging in discussions in a unproductive manner and not following mod instructions

 g.p was suspended on Discourse for 14 days for persistent combative behavior and lack of any constructive approach